TheEucatastrophe/starwardodyssey/SRD/travel.md

 # World Travel

-Occasionally the crew may need to make a journey across an area of a planet or moon without their starship.
-Regions will be marked with a number of points of interest such as landmarks, settlements, or outposts.
-These points will be connected by paths indicating the duration of a journey in hours or cycles.
+Occasionally the crew may need to journey across a region of a world without their starship.
+Regions will be marked with a number of points of interest such as landmarks, settlements, or sites.
+These points will be connected by paths indicating the travel duration, in hours or cycles, between those points.

 ## Travel Procedure
 1. **Information**.
 The referee describes the crew’s current location, weather, terrain, and branching paths.
 2. **Travel**.
 The crew chooses a point to travel towards and the referee describes the journey.
 3. **Event**.
 The referee rolls for the travel event, describing what occurs along the journey.
 The crew makes actions to resolve the event..
 4. **Arrival**.
 After the event is resolved, the crew reaches their destination, unless they choose to alter their route.

-While overland travel is an important aspect of many adventures, it should not be the focus.
-Keep it short and simple, punctuated by key moments of crew action.

 ##Travel Events
 Roll a 1d6 for each hour or cycle of a journey.
 Compare the lowest result on the travel events table below.